Cortalix Nanobody Pipeline

 Our Focus

-At Cortalix we are developing an internal and growing Cortalix nanobody pipeline of radiopharmaceuticals, CAR-T immunotherapeutics and bioanalytical tools based on VHH nanobodies.
-Our internal programs largely consist of radiopharmaceuticals for fibrogenesis-related membrane receptors and proteins that occur in early-stage fibrotic diseases, such as pulmonary fibrosis, cardiac fibrosis and liver fibrosis, but also in various solid cancers with fibrotic stroma, such as colon cancer and pancreatic cancer.
+At Cortalix we are developing an internal and growing VHH pipeline of targeted multispecific therapeutics, radiopharmaceuticals, CAR-T immunotherapeutics, and bioanalytical tools based on VHH antibodies.
+Our internal programs center on three closely related disease areas: fibrosis, fibrotic stroma in solid cancers, and inflammation.
+We target fibrogenesis-related membrane receptors and proteins that occur in early-stage fibrotic diseases, such as pulmonary fibrosis, cardiac fibrosis, and liver fibrosis; in solid cancers with fibrotic stroma, such as colon cancer and pancreatic cancer; and in the chronic inflammatory processes that drive fibrogenesis in the first place.

 Our Internal Programs

-The current Cortalix nanobody pipeline includes internal programs in radiopharmaceuticals and CAR-T immunotherapies targeting PDGFRA (CD140a), PDGFRB (CD140b), EGFR, IGF-2R (CD222), and FAP.
-These programs are built on our expanded nanobody discovery platform, which integrates both synthetic and immune libraries to generate high-affinity binders across diverse target classes.
+The current Cortalix VHH pipeline includes internal programs, and consortium-based subsidy programs, in targeted multispecific therapeutics, molecular imaging, radiotherapeutics and CAR-T immunotherapies targeting PDGFRA (CD140a), PDGFRB (CD140b), EGFR, IGF-2R (CD222), and FAP.
+Some of these programs are built on our expanded VHH discovery platform, which integrates both synthetic and immune libraries, but also off-patent (FTO-free) VHHs to generate high-affinity binders and constructs across diverse target classes.

-A growing part of our portfolio consists of bispecific and trispecific VHH nanobodies, engineered to simultaneously engage multiple disease markers or to combine target recognition with albumin binding for improved pharmacokinetics.
+A growing part of our portfolio consists of bispecific and trispecific VHH antibodies, engineered to simultaneously engage multiple disease markers or to combine target recognition with albumin binding for improved plasma halflife.
 While some of these constructs are built around our core targets such as PDGFR, EGFR and FAP, many additional targets are also included, depending on the specific application and modality.
-Most of our nanobody constructs include a functional moiety for site-specific chelation of radionuclides such as 68-Ga for PET imaging or 177-Lu for targeted radiotherapy.
+Most of our VHH constructs include a functional moiety for site-specific chelation of radionuclides such as 68-Ga and 18-F for PET imaging or 177-Lu and 225-Ac for targeted radiotherapy.

 This versatile platform supports a theranostic strategy, using the same nanobody backbone for patient selection, targeted intervention, and longitudinal monitoring, all within a single molecular construct.